TomConlin/Semantic_Exchange_Format/README.md

-Semantic graph exchange has a low level format in Resource Description Format ([RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework)) which communicates at the level of __edges__ which allow any graph to be represented.
+Semantic graph exchange has a low level format in Resource Description Format ([RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework)) that communicates at the level of __edges__ which allow any graph to be represented.
-This includes graphs which are nonsense or intractable.
+This includes graphs which are nonsense or intractable as long as the edges form a set.

 Semantic graph exchange has a high level format in Web Ontology Language ([OWL](https://en.wikipedia.org/wiki/Web_Ontology_Language)) which is